-Permanent Impairment
+Permanent impairment

-- 1.19 Before an impairment evaluation is undertaken, it must be shown that the impairment has been present for a period of time, is static, well stabilised and unlikely to change substantially regardless of treatment.
-The AMA 4 Guides (p 315) state that permanent impairment is impairment that has become static or well stabilised with or without medical treatment and is not likely to remit despite medical treatment.
+- 1.21 Before an impairment evaluation is undertaken, it must be shown that the impairment has been present for a period of time, is static, well stabilised and unlikely to change substantially regardless of treatment.
+The AMA 4 Guides (page 315) state that permanent impairment is impairment that has become static or well stabilised with or without medical treatment and is not likely to remit despite medical treatment.
 A permanent impairment is considered to be unlikely to change substantially (i.e. by more than 3% whole person impairment) in the next year with or without medical treatment.
-If an impairment is not permanent, it is inappropriate to characterise it as such and assess it according to these Guidelines. - 1.20 However, it should be noted that the assessment of impairment is a prerequisite for access to common law damages, and that strict time limits apply to the commencement of such proceedings.
-In view of these time limits, a medical assessor may undertake an assessment, in circumstances where the impairment does not meet the definition of "permanent", to verify that a worker's level of permanent impairment will not be less than the appropriate threshold (that is, 30% WPI for injuries which occurred prior to 1 July 2010 and 20% WPI for injuries which occurred on or after 1 July 2010) regardless of the passage of time and treatment.
-It should be noted that under the Asbestos-Related Diseases (Occupational Exposure) Compensation Act 2011 assessment of impairment is not a prerequisite for access to Common Law damages for asbestos-related diseases.

-1.21 The assessment should only reflect the impairment as it is at the time of the assessment.
-It should not include any allowance for a predicted deterioration, such as osteoarthritis in a joint many years after an intra-articular fracture, as it is impossible to be precise about any such later alteration.
-However, it may be appropriate to comment on this possibility in the impairment assessment report.
+If an impairment is not permanent, it is inappropriate to characterise it as such and evaluate it according to the Guidelines. - 1.22 Generally, when an impairment is considered permanent, the injuries will also be stabilised.
+However, there could be cases where an impairment is considered permanent because it is unlikely to change in future months regardless of treatment, but the injuries are not stabilised because future treatment is intended and the extent of this is not predictable.
+Amputation and paraplegia are possible examples the impairment is permanent and may be able to be assessed soon after the injury, as it is not expected to change regardless of treatment.
+However the injuries may not be stabilised for some time as the extent of future treatment and rehabilitation are not known. - 1.23 The evaluation should only consider the impairment as it is at the time of the assessment. - 1.24 The evaluation should not include any allowance for a predicted deterioration, such as osteoarthritis in a joint many years after an intra-articular fracture, as it is impossible to be precise about any such later alteration.
+However, it may be appropriate to comment on this possibility in the impairment evaluation report.